Blonde at Paradise Club (uncredited)

 Why Be Good?

-(Novel) "Today is Tonight" Written sometime around 1934, it wasn't published until 1965 (paperback by Dell Publishing).
+"Today is Tonight".
+NOTE: She wrote the novel while on a salary strike from MGM.
+It wasn't published until 1965 (paperback by Dell Publishing).
 She claimed that the story came to her almost complete in a dream, and that she felt compelled to write it.
-Yet, after completing the manuscript, she didn't publish it.
-(It's possible that MGM quashed her ...
+Yet, after completing the manuscript, she didn't publish it (it's possible ...

 5 Biographical Movies |